-The following areas are considered potentially geologically hazardous and are therefore subject to the requirements of Section 4.130:
+The following areas are considered potentially geologically hazardous and are therefore subject to the requirements of this section:

-- a) All lands partially or completely within categories of "high" and "moderate" susceptibility to shallow landslides as mapped in Oregon Department of Geology and Mineral Industries (DOGAMI) Open File Report O-20-13, Landslide hazard and risk study of Tillamook County, Oregon; - b) All lands partially or completely within categories of "high" and "moderate" susceptibility to deep landslides as mapped in DOGAMI Open File Report O-20- 13, Landslide hazard and risk study of Tillamook County, Oregon; - All lands partially or completely within a "debris flow fan" as mapped in DOGAMI Open File Report O-20-13, Landslide hazard and risk study of Tillamook County, Oregon;
+All lands partially or completely within categories of "high" and "moderate" susceptibility to shallow landslides as mapped in Oregon Department of Geology and Mineral Industries (DOGAMI) Open File Report O-20-13, Landslide hazard and risk study of Tillamook County, Oregon;

-- d) All lands partially or completely within a rapidly moving landslide as mapped in DOGAMI IMS-22, GIS Overview Map of Potential Rapidly Moving Landslide Hazards in Western Oregon, 2002. - e) All lands along the oceanfront.
-An oceanfront lot is a lot or parcel that abuts the ocean shore state recreation area (as defined in OAR 736-021-0010) or a lot or parcel where there is no portion of a buildable lot between it and the ocean shore state recreation area.
-Lots or parcels that are fronted by roads, parks, beach accesses, or other minimal improvements are also considered oceanfront. - f) Lots or parcels where the average existing slopes are equal to or greater than 19 percent within or adjacent to hazard risk zones described in 4.130(2)(a) through (d) for any lot or parcel less than or equal to 20,000 square feet or lots or parcels where the average existing slopes are equal to or greater than 29 percent within or adjacent to hazard risk zones described in 4.130(2)(a) through (d) for any lot or parcel greater than 20,000 square feet. - 1.
-For the purpose of this section, slopes are determined by: - Lots or parcels less than 20,000 square feet where the average existing slopes are equal to or greater than 19% measured from the highest to lowest point of the property. - The average existing slope of the building footprint or area to be disturbed measured from the highest to lowest point within the footprint or area to be disturbed is 29 percent or greater for properties 20,000 square feet or larger. - g) Any other documented geologic hazard area on file, at the time of inquiry, in the office of the Tillamook County Community Development Department.
-A "documented geologic hazard area" means an area of land that is shown by reasonable written evidence to contain geological characteristics or conditions which are hazardous or potentially hazardous for the improvement thereof.
+- b) All lands partially or completely within categories of "high" and "moderate" susceptibility to deep landslides as mapped in DOGAMI Open File Report O-20-13, Landslide hazard and risk study of Tillamook County, Oregon; - c) All lands partially or completely within a "debris flow fan" as mapped in DOGAMI Open File Report O-20-13, Landslide hazard and risk study of Tillamook County, Oregon; - All lands partially or completely within a rapidly moving landslide as mapped in DOGAMI IMS-22, GIS Overview Map of Potential Rapidly Moving Landslide Hazards in Western Oregon, 2002.
+All lands along the oceanfront. - e) Lots or parcels where the average existing slopes are equal to or greater than 19 percent within or adjacent (contiguous) to hazard risk zones described in (a) through (d) above for any lot or parcel less than 20,000 square feet in size or lots or parcels where the average existing slopes are equal to or greater than 29 percent within or adjacent (contiguous) to hazard risk zones described in (a) through (d) above for any lot or parcel greater than 20,000 square feet in size where development is proposed. - f) Any other documented geologic hazard area on file, at the time of inquiry, in the office of the Tillamook County Community Development Department.
+A "documented geologic hazard area" means a unit of land that is shown by reasonable written evidence to contain geological characteristics or conditions which are hazardous or potentially hazardous for the improvement thereof.

 The publications referenced above are not intended to be used as a site-specific analysis tool.
-The County will use these publications to identify when a Geologic Hazard Assessment Review is needed on a property prior to development.
+The County will use these publications to identify when a Geologic Hazard Review is needed on a property prior to development.

-4.130(3) Geologic Hazard Assessment Review
+4.130(3) Geologic Assessment Review